 - Preparation of a detailed audit plan which is agreed by management and the Audit Committee for approval; - Regular review of progress against the plan to ensure we are delivering the work we have promised.
-In 2016-17 we completed all audit work as required, including an additional assignment to investigate a hacking attempt on the Park Authority's bank account; - The use of the appropriate mix of staff from West Dunbartonshire Council's Internal Audit team; and - Monitoring of performance against targets.
+In 2018/19 we completed all audit work as required; - The use of the appropriate mix of staff from West Dunbartonshire Council's Internal Audit team; and - Monitoring of performance against targets.